durbank/ELA-model/Docs/Methods.md

 Approximately ten quasi-equally spaced points along the length of the glacier are often sufficient, though the optimum number depends on the length and complexity of the bed topography and glacier geometry.
 To avoid issues of model extrapolation (and to automatically include the overall glacier length), both the toe and the head of the glacier should be included in these measurements.
 The ELA model input data should be provided as a MATLAB structure with four fields, as summarized in Table 1.
+Tributary glaciers, if present, should be provided as variable input arguments (formatted as MATLAB structures according to Table 1) after the number of simulations to perform.
 The `format_inputs.m` function takes .csv files of glacier bed topography and glacier width measurements and creates a properly-formatted MATLAB structure to serve as input to the ELA model.

 Table: Required format for ELA model inputs